Best Night Market in Shanghai

 Payment and Language

 If you are new in China, Alipay and WeChat Pay will change your life.
-1 Foreigners can sign up with a passport and enter an offshore bank card (visa, master, JCB).
-Just be sure your phone’s data is on because every snack stall and metro gate runs on QR codes.
-However, maintaining a modest cache of cash is handy for when you’re at a terminal that bites the dust.
+Foreigners can sign up with a passport and enter an offshore bank card (Visa, Mastercard, JCB).
+Just be sure your phone's data is on because every snack stall and metro gate runs on QR codes.
+However, maintaining a modest cache of cash is handy for when you're at a terminal that bites the dust.

-A couple of phrases smooth things out when you are ordering food or asking for help:
+A couple of phrases smooth things out when ordering food or asking for help:

 Locals appreciate the effort, even if your accent is rough.
 Often, just trying gets you a smile and faster service.